plan44/vdcd/README.md

 ---------------

 1. use it!
+2. support development via [github sponsors](https://github.com/sponsors/plan44) or [flattr](https://flattr.com/@luz)
-2. contribute patches, report issues and suggest new functionality
+3. contribute patches, report issues and suggest new functionality
-3. build cool new device integrations and contribute those
+4. build cool new device integrations and contribute those
-4. Buy plan44.ch products - sales revenue is paying the time for contributing to opensource projects :-)
+5. Buy plan44.ch products - sales revenue is paying the time for contributing to opensource projects :-)

 *(c) 2013-2019 by Lukas Zeller / [plan44.ch](http://www.plan44.ch/automation)*